themimixcompany/doadm/README.md

 ### <a name="firewalls">Firewalls</a>

-To create or apply the firewall `mimix-only` to the droplets `mimix-server-1` and `mimix-server-2`, allowing access from your public IP address and `62.5.13.190` only, on the ports `22`, `80`, and `443`, run:
+To create or apply the firewall `mimix` to the droplets `droplet-1` and `droplet-2`, allowing access from your public IP address and `62.5.13.190` only, on the ports `22`, `80`, and `443`, run:

-    doadm -FCN mimix-only -n mimix-server-1,mimix-server-2 -A -a 62.5.13.190 -p 22,80,443
+    doadm -FCN mimix -a droplet-1,droplet-2 -SA 62.5.13.190 -P 22,80,443

+To remove `droplet-2` from the firewall `mimix`, run:

+    doadm -FCN mimix -x droplet-2

-To delete the firewall `mimix-only` and its association with any droplet, run:
+To delete the firewall `mimix` and its association with any droplet, run:

-    doadm -FXN mimix-only
+    doadm -FXN mimix

 To display the list of firewalls, run: